-He was reportedly very strict on cases of adultery however, and published a prodigious number of edicts and statutes that were later recorded in the seminal legal text, the Digest.
-These covered an array of different areas, including public and private law, the rights of women, minors and slaves.
+He was reportedly very strict on cases of adultery, however, and published a prodigious number of edicts and statutes that were later recorded in the seminal legal text, the Digest.
+These covered an array of different areas, including public and private law, and the rights of women, minors, and slaves.

 Septimius Severus’ Travels and Campaigns

 From a retrospective outlook, Septimius was also responsible for accelerating a more global and centrifugal redistribution of resources and importance across the empire.
 No longer was Rome and Italy to be the main locus of significant development and enrichment, as he instigated a remarkable building campaign across the empire.

 His home city and continent were particularly privileged at this time, with new buildings and benefits bestowed upon them.
 Much of this building program was stimulated whilst Septimius was traveling around the empire as well, on some of his various campaigns and expeditions, some of which expanded the boundaries of Roman territory.